Find lung cancer early with annual screenings

 Radiation oncologist Dr. Nicole Anderson who sees patients at the MUSC Health Tidelands Health Radiation Therapy Center, part of the Tidelands Health Cancer Care Network, says lung cancer screenings, like other preventive screenings such mammograms and colonoscopies, can help save or extend lives.

-The Tidelands Health Cancer Care Network is our region’s most comprehensive provider of cancer care and an affiliate of the MUSC Health Hollings Cancer Center, a National Institutes of Cancer-designated cancer center.
+The Tidelands Health Cancer Care Network is our region’s most comprehensive provider of cancer care and is in collaboration with the MUSC Health Hollings Cancer Center, a National Institutes of Cancer-designated cancer center.

 “If we catch your cancer early, you are more likely to live longer,” she says.
 “Your outcome is typically better than a patient who has not been diagnosed with early-stage cancer through a screening.”